cSkyHawk/terraform-example/README.md

 nodepool.yaml
 service.yaml
 ```

 `alb-ingress-class-param.yaml` `alb-ingress-class.yaml` and `alb-ingress.yaml` configure ALB settings.

 `deployment.yaml` - is used to declare our deployment.
 You can change `image` or `replica` count in this file.

-`nodepool.yaml` - is used to configure nodepool that we will spin up for out workloads.
+`nodepool.yaml` - is used to configure the nodepool that we will spin up for our workloads.
 We use `SPOT` instances in our demo.

 `service.yaml` - k8s resource that configures workload service.